TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 We successfully retrieved the `/etc/passwd` from the victim machine.

 There are two users, `margo` and `ruth`.
-If we are running the requests as some of them we can point to critical files like the user `authorized_keys`.
+If we are running the requests as some of them we can target critical files such as the user `authorized_keys`.

 Let's try it with `margo`: